canonical/ubuntu-mir/README.md

 TODO-B:   TBD (list services, timers, jobs)
 TODO: - Security has been kept in mind and common isolation/risk-mitigation
 TODO:   patterns are in place utilizing the following features:
+TODO:   Deprecated algorithms are not used for cryptography (e.g., 3DES or
+TODO:   TLS/SSL 1.1).
+State "Package may use deprecated crypto" if unsure.
 TODO:   TBD (add details and links/examples about things like dropping
 TODO:   permissions, using temporary environments, restricted users/groups,
 TODO:   seccomp, systemd isolation features, apparmor, ...)